 The Finale — The Dice of Faith

-First Unitarian Universalist Church · KensingtonFirst Unitarian Church of Berkeley
+First Unitarian Universalist Church · KensingtonFirst Unitarian Church of Kensington

 $18 advance · $20 at the door Sponsors: Faz Restaurants · Haight Ashbury Music Center